vyboishchikov/ESE-GB-DNN/README.md

 # ESE-GB-DNN
-# A dense Neural Network for evaluation of solvation free energies
+# A dense Neural Network for evaluation of solvation free energies based on Generalized-Born terms

 Introduction and User's Guide